Can You See South America In 3 Months?

 Week 4 – The Galápagos Islands

-You can’t visit South America for 3 months and not come to the Galapagos Islands.
+You can’t visit South America for 3 months and not go to the Galapagos Islands.
 The price often puts a lot of backpackers off but it’s such an incredible place that it can’t be missed.

 If you can’t afford a week then 5 days is still a good amount of time to visit two of the main islands and still have a great time.
 The island has so many free activities that you only need to worry about spending money on food and accommodation.

 Week 5 – Montañita

 You have a full week here so now it’s time to relax, sign up for an incredible Spanish school, and learn how to surf!